 Let’s take a look at the kinds of chillers available.

 An air chiller can either be used as a single unit or multiple configurations.
 Air chillers come in different sizes varying from small units to 100+ tons.
 They work best when it comes to cooling large indoor spaces such as offices.
 Unlike a water-cooled chiller that uses water as a condensing source, an air chiller uses air as a condensing source.
 In an air chiller, a fan moves the air over the coil.

-One of the most common to water and air chillers is an evaporative condensed chiller.
+One of the most common water and air chillers is an evaporative condensed chiller.
 These chillers come in a variety of sizes ranging from 20 tons to 200 tons.
 However, one must choose a chiller that fits their needs best.
 Constant recalculation of water maximizes the heat rejection in an evaporative chiller.
 It also results in wetting of the condenser tubes.
-Meanwhile, air is pulled over the tubes by fans, resulting in evaporation of water and rejection of heat to the atmosphere.
+Meanwhile, the air is pulled over the tubes by fans, resulting in water evaporation and rejection of heat to the atmosphere.

 Here are some of the subtypes of chillers.

-One of the key features of a centrifugal chiller is the provision of good cooling capacity with a compact design.
+One of the critical features of a centrifugal chiller is providing good cooling capacity with a compact design.
 These chillers operate through an impeller which is more of a water pump.
-These chillers are high capacity, and have the ability to handle more than 150 tons.
+These chillers are high capacity and have the ability to handle more than 150 tons.

 Absorption chillers use heat as a source instead of using a mechanical compressor.
 Such chillers use two kinds of liquids, one to absorb and the other one to cool.
 The absorption liquid is ammonia or, in some cases, lithium bromide, while the cooling liquid is water.

 These were just a handful of the many subtypes of chillers available.
 It is essential to understand the features of different kinds of chillers.
 You never know when you might have to buy one.